Seven Most Common AC Problems and How to Fix Them

 5. Water Leak

-Your air conditioning utilizes a condensate drain line to flush water it removes from the air.
-If you’ve avoided air conditioning maintenance, this drain can become plugged up with mold and cause water to back up.
+Your AC unit needs a condensate drain line to flush water it removes from the air.
+If you’ve skipped air conditioning maintenance, this drain can become clogged with mold and cause water to flood the system.
 If this happens, you’ll notice water leaking.
+Shut off your air conditioner to prevent damage and get in touch with us at 866-397-3787 for help.6.
+Tripped Circuit Breaker

-There can be a number of reasons why your air conditioner keeps tripping its circuit breaker.
-Here are a few of the most widespread ones:
+There can be a few reasons why your cooling won’t stop tripping its circuit breaker.
+Here are some of the most widespread ones:-

-- Your air conditioning system overheated caused by insufficient refrigerant.
+- Your air conditioner overheated caused by insufficient refrigerant.

 - Condenser coils are dirty and reducing airflow.